Solomon1732/java-utilities/README.md

 I have a Maven project called JavaUtilities in one of my other repositories - infinity-labs-repository - and decided it deserved it's own repository so I could expand and improve upon-it.

-Requirements: Java 8 and up
+Requires: Java 8 and up.